 View and print their member statement;

-Change their address;
+Change their email and mailing address;

 Calculate an unofficial cost estimate to purchase service credit;

-Submit a service purchase request; and
+Submit a service purchase request;

-View the status of their retirement application.
+Submit and view the status of their refund application.

 Retired members may: